 Industrialized, Local and Organic Farming

-The large scale growing of crops and animals—industrialized farming— seeks above all to maximize profits and minimize costs.
-Nutrition, taste, farm worker health and safety, and environmental impact receive very little attention, The achievements of industrialized farming are large quantities of food produced cheaply—but at a high and often taxpayer subsidized cost to our society.
+The large scale production of crops and animals — industrialized farming — seeks above all to maximize profits and minimize costs.
+Nutrition, taste, farm worker health and safety, and environmental impact receive very little attention, The achievements of industrialized farming are large quantities of food produced seemingly cheaply — but actually at a high and unsustainable cost to society.
+The true, externalized costs are borne by our health and well being, including that of our ecosystem, farm workers and slaughterhouse employees, and our tax dollars through subsidies that make the food industry highly profitable for a few.

 “Local” food is generally grown by farms 100 miles from you; grocery stores will often label something local that is up to 500 miles away.
 Small local farmers are more concerned with the impact of farming on the environment, may be using organic techniques, and because their food is not shipped, have a significantly smaller carbon footprint.